Frequently asked questions

 What if I need more information from a medical provider?

-If you have questions about your treatment and want to talk to a medical provider, please login to your patient dashboard and select “Ask a follow up question” in the Support section.
+If you have questions about your treatment and want to talk to a medical provider, log in to your patient dashboard and select “Ask a follow-up question” in the Support section.

-If it’s an emergency, you should immediately call 911 or go to your nearest emergency room.
+If it’s an emergency, call 911 or go to your nearest emergency room.

 Who are your medical providers?